fadeoutsoftware/WASDI/docs/PythonCookbook/SearchS1Images.rst

  - Initialize the input varialbe needed.
  - Start Search S1 GRD Images
  - Loop the results and access some properties
- - Serach SLC Images
+ - Search SLC Images
  - Search SLC Images adding the relative orbit filter
- - Sarch GRD Images using the string-based Bounding Box
+ - Search GRD Images using the lat lon values and not the Bounding Box Object

 .. note::
 	The developer can decide whatever is needed in the params.json file.
 If you will use the `WASDI User Interface <https://wasdi.readthedocs.io/en/latest/ProgrammingTutorials/UITutorial.html>`_ your parameters will be generated automatically by WASDI.

 .. note::
 	With the  `WASDI User Interface <https://wasdi.readthedocs.io/en/latest/ProgrammingTutorials/UITutorial.html>`_ you can use the `renderAsStrings <https://wasdi.readthedocs.io/en/latest/ProgrammingTutorials/UITutorial.html#render-as-string>`_ flag to ask WASDI to get all your parameters in String Format.
-In this case you will be responsable to convert your data in your code
+In this case you will be responsible to convert your data in your code

 .. note::
 	The Boundig Box Format Here Used is the one used by the User Interface when renderAsStrings is missing or false.
-The Boundig Box fromat when renderAsStrings: true is **"NORTH,WEST,SOUTH,EAST"**
+The Boundig Box format when renderAsStrings: true is **"NORTH,WEST,SOUTH,EAST"**

 .. note::
 	The Date is formatted by the User Interface as "YYYY-MM-DD"